 My personal advice to a working woman is the following:

--Follow Jordan Page’s advice on Youtube on how to run a household well and save money while you are it (This means freezing meals, using the crockpot, etc.)
+-Follow Jordan Page’s advice on Youtube on how to run a household well and save money while you have it (This means freezing meals, using the crockpot, etc.)

 -Plan meals and prep them so that they are simple and nutritious and most of the work can be done on the weekends